j-reisons/calculated-risk/blog/docs.md

-The algorithm used by the calculator to choose optimal strategies and compute the associated expected utilities exploits the problem's optimal substructure: if the optimal expected utility as a function of wealth is known for the next period, then the maximal expected utility each strategy can achieve if picked in the present period can be computed for all present values of wealth.
+The algorithm used by the calculator to choose optimal strategies and compute the associated expected utilities exploits the problem's optimal substructure: if the optimal expected utility as a function of wealth is known for the next period, then the maximal expected utility each strategy can achieve if picked in the present period can be computed for any present value of wealth.
-Then it is simply a matter of picking the strategy with the highest value.
+Then it is simply a matter of picking the strategy with the highest value for each value of wealth.

 Given a problem with $P$ periods, $S$ strategies and a discretization of wealth into $I$ bins the algorithm is:
  * Allocate a matrix to store optimal expected utilities $U_{p,i}$ of size $P + 1$ by $I$.